-Under Illinois law, your health care provider owns the actual medical record.
+Under Pennsylvania law, your health care provider owns the actual medical record.
 For example, if your provider maintains paper medical records, they own and have the right to keep the original record.
 You only have the right to see and get a copy of it.

-My provider makes personal notes about patients.
+My provider makes personal notes about patients in their medical record.
 Do I have a right to get these notes?

 Probably.
 You have the right to get a provider's personal notes about you if the notes are used to make decisions about you.

 Michael's doctor writes notes about her personal impressions of patients in their medical records.
 She uses these notes to help her treat her patients.
-Michael's doctor wrote a note in his medical record that says she suspects that Michael is exaggerating his complaints about his health and that his problems are "all in his head."
+For example, she wrote a note in Michael's medical record saying she suspects that he is exaggerating his complaints about his health and that his problems are "all in his head."
 If Michael requests his entire medical record, the doctor must let him get a copy of this note.